jaredc23/iMessageWrapped/README.md

 ```

 This will spit out a file called `wrapped_2025.imsgwrp`.
 This is the file that will be used in the application to display the data

+## Displaying Wrapped Data

+Now that you have the `wrapped_2025.imsgwrp` file, you are ready to display it.

+In the Release 1.0 folder, there are two DMGs for different types of Macs, choose the one compatible with your mac and open it and install the application.
+Then open it, select your file, and enjoy!